Adapted from Orangette

 About 14 ounces (about 400g) puff pastry (if frozen, let it thaw for 1 hour at room temperature before using )

 Peel, core, and quarter the apples.
 Cut the corners of the quarters so they have a beveled edge.
-In a large bowl, combine the the apple quarters with the lemon juice and ½ cup (100 g) of the sugar, toss together to evenly coat, and set aside for 30 minutes to macerate.
+In a large bowl, combine the the apple quarters with the lemon juice and zest, and ½ cup (100 g) of the sugar, toss together to evenly coat, and set aside for 30 minutes.
 The apples, combined with lemon juice and sugar, will give some juice.

-Set a 9-inch cast-iron skillet over medium heat and melt 4 tablespoons (60 g) of butter.
-To the melted butter (be careful not to burn) add the remaining 1 cup (200 g) sugar, along with a few tablespoons of the apple-lemon juice.
+Set a 9-inch (23 cm) cast-iron skillet over medium heat and melt 4 tablespoons (60 g) of butter.
+To the melted butter (be careful not to burn) add the remaining 1 cup (200 g) sugar, along with a few tablespoons of the apple-lemon juice*.
 Stir to mix until combined.
-Cook the mixture over medium-low heat, stirring regularly with a wooden spoon, about 15 minutes, or until the mixture is a smooth, bubbly, pale caramel color, much like honey.
+Cook the mixture over medium-low heat, stirring regularly with a wooden spoon, about 15 minutes, or until the mixture is a smooth, pale golden-brown caramel, like the color of honey.

 Preheat the oven to 375°F (190°C).